Pros And Cons Of Engineered Wood Flooring 2026

 • Resale Value: While engineered wood can add value, it may not increase the home’s value to the same extent as solid hardwood flooring.

 In conclusion, considering the pros and cons of engineered wood flooring can help you make an informed decision.
-If you prioritize stability, cost-effectiveness, and ease of installation, engineered wood might be the right choice for you.
+If you prioritise stability, cost-effectiveness, and ease of installation, engineered wood might be the right choice for you.
 However, if you desire the longevity and refinishing potential of solid hardwood, you may want to weigh those factors carefully before making a decision.

 Boen Chaletino Oak Traditional Brushed Live Natural Oil 300mm